Sprick2007/AV-System-Guide/README.md

 Go to 'Docks' in the top menu and then hit 'Aitrum Mutistream', which is going to bring you a pop-up screen

 # Advanced Scene Switcher | Version: 1.29.3

-    Advanced Scene switcher is where you can create macros for 'Auto Start' stream or even recordings, you can create a lot of fun automations in this 'Add-on'
+Advanced Scene switcher is where you can create macros for 'Auto Start' stream or even recordings, you can create a lot of fun automations in this 'Add-on'.

 **Windows:**
 Extract or Move Files [advanced-scene-switcher-1.29.3-windows-x64.zip](https://drive.google.com/file/d/16Vr6vnHxWTnDdd2M374t-bdyMp4oZ4gd/view?usp=sharing) into the 'obs-studio' folder.